scuzzydude/asimov/asimov.md

 I lived in China for two years.
 Having very limited ability to communicate, you always start with the basics; your family, your job, your hometown, and what sports you like.
 If I said basketball to a Chinese person, and they knew what I was talking about, ice was broken.
 They might not know Houston is a place, or where Texas was on the map, but if they knew anything about basketball, they knew the Houston Rockets.

-In the 2002, Chinese superstar Yao Ming became the second international player selected by the Rockets with the number one draft pick.
+In 2002, Chinese superstar Yao Ming became the second international player selected by the Rockets with the number one draft pick.
 It was like a Disney sequel, two dominant centers, both heroes in their home countries.
 Yao Ming was China's first NBA superstar, and because of this, the Rockets became China's team.

 When I'd meet a Chinese Rockets fan, the lack of communication was almost beneficial because I had to keep things superficial, or risk becoming a meme on Chinese social media.
 American broke down in tears in the streets of Chengdu, sobbing about the Rockets, and the irony of his own personal history.